uhh-lt/SCoT/intro.md

 At the top, the user finds a navigation bar with different functions.
 Here the user can save a graph to a JSON file and upload a previously saved graph again.
 The user can also view different centrality measures for the graph - one using betweenness centrality, the other highlighting nodes that are connected to more than one cluster in a balanced fashion.
 Moreover, there is search field available for looking up specific nodes in the graph.
 In addition, the graph can be reclustered via a navbar function.
 Should the user have zoomed into the graph, the zoom can be reset via the navbar.
 The sidebar with editing options for the graph can be toggled via a button in the navbar.
 Find more info on the functions of the navbar [here](navbar.md).

 To the left side the user finds the options sidebar.
 The input fields for the graph parameters are located here, as well as the general settings and a function to change the amount of nodes and edges in the graph after it has been rendered.
-Find more infor on the options sidebar [here](sidebar.md)
+Find more info on the options sidebar [here](sidebar.md)

+To the right side the graph can be edited via the options in the togglable sidebar.
+The sidebar can be opened and closed via a button in the navbar.
+For a detailed description of the editing options please click [here](clusters.md)

+In the center of the page, the word sense graph is displayed.
+The user can interact with the graph in different ways.